Lakatrazz/BONELAB-Fusion/Staging/Thunderstore/README.md

 - Deathmatch, Free-for-all fighting!
 - Team Deathmatch, Kill as many players on the opposite team!
 - Entangled, Be constrained to a randomized partner!
+- Hide and Seek, Seekers try to find hiders as quick as possible!

 Custom maps can implement these gamemodes, and customize them specifically for their map.